isomerpages/moe-ast-elis/_learning-opportunities/Classroom Inquiry/Classroom Inquiry for EL and Literature Teachers.md

 ### Overview

-This course introduces you to classroom-based, teacher-led inquiry for the teaching, learning and assessment of EL and Literature.
-You will explore ways of understanding your pedagogical practices in order to improve your students’ learning.
-The course is a blend of in-person and online asynchronous and synchronous learning sessions.
-You will have an opportunity to apply your learning during the course by designing a classroom inquiry.
+This course introduces you to classroom-based, teacher-led inquiry for the teaching, learning and assessment of English Language and Literature in English.
+In the course, you will learn how to design an inquiry that will help you understand the effects of your classroom practices on students’ learning.
+You will identify an inquiry focus relevant to your students’ learning and develop focused questions to guide your inquiry.
+You will learn how to collect evidence of students’ learning as data that will help you answer your inquiry questions.
+You will explore ways to analyse such data, and how to develop and communicate your inquiry findings.

+The course is a blend of in-person and online asynchronous learning sessions.
+You will have opportunities to apply your learning during the course while designing a classroom inquiry.

 ### Learning Goals